Back to the blog

 Contrary to popular belief, you don’t need to skip snacks to maintain a well-balanced, healthy nutrition plan.
 Eating snacks can benefit your weight loss plan, as long as you choose healthy options and keep your portion sizes reasonable.
 When you plan out your healthy snacks correctly, they yield many benefits to your health and well-being.

-Snacks supply your body with longer-lasting energy, fuel you with key nutrients, keep your hunger at bay, reduce overeating at mealtime, and keep your calorie count in control.
+Snacks supply your body with longer-lasting energy, fuel you with key nutrients, keep your hunger at bay, and reduce overeating at mealtime.

 Able is here to show you how to snack the right way so that you can be kind to your body and sustain a holistic lifestyle with nurturing health and wellness practices.
 Feel better from now on and for good with our favorite heart-healthy snack options below.

-A heart-healthy diet comprises many fruits and vegetables, whole grains, lean proteins, low or nonfat dairy, fiber, and good fats.
+A heart-healthy diet comprises many fruits and vegetables, whole grains, high quality proteins, grass-fed dairy, fiber, and good fats.
 With these options, you supply your body with sustainable fuel, including vitamins and minerals, to provide you with more consistent energy to get you through the day.

 Look for snacks rich in fiber, vitamins, and minerals, especially potassium and calcium.
 These foods naturally target and help regulate blood pressure.